robodhhb/Interactive-D-Star-Lite/20_Raspberry_Pi_project/readme.txt

 ========================English Version====================================
 Installation of the application "Interactive D*Lite"
 ----------------------------------------------------
-Prerequisite: Raspberry Pi 3 Model B+ or higher with:
+Prerequisite: Raspberry Pi 3 Model B+ or 4B with:
-   - Raspbian Buster or Raspberry Pi OS Buster with
+   - Raspbian Buster or Raspberry Pi OS Buster (Legacy) with
    - Python 3.7.3 or higher
    - Lego Mindstorms EV3